Near Osage in Mitchell County, Iowa — The American Midwest (Upper Plains)

 More about this marker.
 Marker is on a large field stone.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
-This page has been viewed 1,377 times since then and 24 times this year.
-Last updated on June 3, 2015, by Benjamin M. Snyder of Ankeny, Iowa.
+This page was last revised on September 20, 2019.
+It was originally submitted on May 4, 2010, by John Desaulniers, Jr. of Mingo, Iowa.
+This page has been viewed 1,459 times since then and 4 times this year.
+Last updated on September 19, 2019, by Benjamin M. Snyder of Ankeny, Iowa.
 Photos: 1, 2. submitted on May 4, 2010, by John Desaulniers, Jr. of Mingo, Iowa. • Bill Pfingsten was the editor who published this page.